demichie/OpenPDAC-13/run/testVulcano/README.md

     -   **Stage 1:** Hydrostatic atmospheric profile generation (`hydrostaticInitialisation = true`).
     -   **Stage 2:** Imposing explosion source conditions in the sub-surface crater blocks using `setFields`.
 -   **Phenomenon:** Transient, multiphase, explosive dispersal of gas and particles from a sub-surface source.
+-   **Workflow:** Features a detailed, step-by-step execution to guide the user through meshing, initialization, the final run, and post-processing.

 ---